handshake-org/libhns/test/README.md

 To fuzz the packet parsing code with libFuzzer, follow the main [libFuzzer build instructions](http://llvm.org/docs/LibFuzzer.html#building):

- - Configure the c-ares library and test suite with a recent Clang and a sanitizer, for example:
+ - Configure the hns library and test suite with a recent Clang and a sanitizer, for example:

    ```console
    % export CFLAGS="-fsanitize=address -fsanitize-coverage=edge"